Jack Crawford (character): Film and television adaptations

 In the supplemental section on the special edition DVD of The Silence of the Lambs, Scott Glenn revealed that he was given an audio tape by FBI agent John Douglas as a form of research for his character.
 The tape was an audio recording serial killers Lawrence Bittaker and Roy Norris had made of themselves raping and torturing a 16-year-old girl as they drove around Los Angeles.
 Upon questioning Douglas as to his motives for presenting these tapes, Douglas simply said to Glenn, "Now you are part of my world."
-This experience preyed upon Glenn's mind all throughout filming, and he refused to return to the role in Hannibal because he didn't want to place himself in such a mindset again.
+This experience preyed upon Glenn's mind all throughout filming, and he refused to return to the role in Hannibal because he did not want to place himself in such a mindset again.
 To this day, he says that the tapes still cause him anxiety and bad dreams.